5 Things Your Tongue Can Tell You about Your Health

 The cause of this white coating appearance can be attributed to the recent intake of strong antibiotics, being diabetic, or having hypertension.

-In details, the whitish appearance can be due to the following reasons:
+In detail, the whitish appearance can be due to the following reasons:

 a).
 Oral thrush